SheepBreedingLab-HZAU/LAD-RCNN/README.md

 # Citation

-We would happy to hear back from you in you find LAD-RCNN useful.
+We would be happy to hear back from you in you find LAD-RCNN useful.
 If you use the LAD-RCNN for a research publication, please consider citing:

     @article{
         Author = {Ling Sun, Guiqiong Liu, Junrui Liu, Xunping Jiang*, Xu Wang, Han Yang, Shiping Yang},